Andywang201605/Notes/Codes/Python/NLP/StanfordNLP_install.md

     Download `jar` file from: https://stanfordnlp.github.io/CoreNLP/history.html

     (or) Download `zip` file with `curl -O -L http://nlp.stanford.edu/software/stanford-corenlp-full-2018-10-05.zip` (different version is with a different time stamp)

+- set the environment variable `CORENLP_HOME` to be the directory where you install coreNLP